-I’m not about to reveal any secrets by talking about the ingredients used to make leche merengada, an irresistible classic, refreshing and full of flavour.
-It’s one of our most traditional drinks, alongside horchata, Agua de Valencia and lemon granita.
-For me, it’s one of the true pleasures of summer: beautifully cold and creamy, it tastes wonderful and sweetens the afternoon like few things can.
+I'm not going to reveal any secrets by talking about the ingredients used to make homemade merengada milk, an irresistible classic, refreshing and full of flavor.
+It's one of our most traditional drinks, along with horchata, Agua de Valencia or lemon slush.
+For me, it's one of summer's pleasures: served nice and cold and creamy, it feels wonderful and sweetens the afternoon like few others.

-As you probably know, authentic leche merengada is made with milk infused with cinnamon and lemon peel, sweetened with sugar and finished with egg whites whipped to stiff peaks or meringue; hence its name.
-A delicious drink served ice cold.
-Some people even like to pop it in the freezer for a few minutes or churn it in an ice cream maker until it begins to crystallise slightly.
+As you surely know, the recipe for authentic merengada milk is made with milk infused with cinnamon and lemon peel, sweetened with sugar, to which are added whipped egg whites or meringue; hence the name.
+A delicious drink served very cold.
+Some people even prefer to put it in the freezer for a few minutes or in an ice cream maker until it starts to slush.

-What you may not know is that leche merengada has an almost identical “sister”, called leche rizada, which simply leaves out the meringue.
-Made with the same ingredients except for the whipped egg whites, leche rizada has a more frozen texture and gets its name because it “curls” as it freezes and is stirred, forming tiny ice crystals.
-So when we sweeten and infuse milk with lemon peel and cinnamon at home and serve it well chilled, what we’re actually drinking is closer to leche rizada than leche merengada.
+What you may not know is that merengada milk has an almost identical "sister," leche rizada, which simply leaves out the meringue.
+Using the same ingredients, except for the whipped egg whites, leche rizada has a more icy texture and gets its name because it "curls" as it freezes and is stirred, forming small crystals.
+So when we sweeten and infuse milk at home with lemon peel and cinnamon, and serve it very cold, what we're really enjoying is closer to leche rizada than to merengada milk.

-To make a proper homemade leche merengada in the traditional way, there are a few simple tricks worth keeping in mind in addition to the recipe itself:
+So you can make a good homemade merengada milk, as tradition dictates, in addition to the recipe there are a few simple tricks worth keeping in mind:

-• Infuse the milk gently.
-Heat the milk slowly with the cinnamon stick and lemon peel, allowing it to cook gently without boiling too vigorously.
-This gives a more aromatic flavour and avoids bitterness.
+- Gently infuse the milk.
+Heat the milk over low heat with the cinnamon stick and lemon peel, and let it cook slowly without boiling hard to achieve a more aromatic flavor that isn't bitter.

-• Avoid the white pith of the lemon.
-The white part, or pith, will make the drink bitter, so the lemon should be peeled very thinly to avoid including it.
-A very sharp knife or a precise fruit and vegetable peeler, such as the Kuhn Rikon stainless steel peeler, is ideal for this.
+- Avoid the pith on the lemon peel.
+The white part, or pith, is what will make it bitter, so the lemon should be peeled very thinly so the peel doesn't have that layer.
+For this, it's best to use a very sharp knife or a very precise fruit and vegetable peeler, such as the Kuhn Rikon stainless steel peeler.

-• Allow the infused milk to rest and chill thoroughly.
-Resting in the fridge intensifies the aromas of lemon and cinnamon and makes the flavour richer.
+- Let the infused milk rest and cool thoroughly.
+Resting it in the fridge intensifies the lemon and cinnamon aromas and makes the flavor stronger.
 Also, the colder the milk is before adding the meringue, the better the final result.
-The mixture will be creamier and more stable.
+The mixture will be more stable and creamier.

-• Fold in the meringue gently.
-To preserve its airy texture, the whipped egg whites should be incorporated slowly using gentle folding movements.
+- Fold in the meringue gently.
+To keep them airy, the whipped egg whites should be mixed in little by little with gentle folding motions.

-• Finally, before serving the leche merengada, sprinkle a little ground cinnamon on top to enhance the aroma and flavour.
+- Finally, before serving the merengada milk, add a touch of ground cinnamon to boost the drink's aroma and flavor.

-As with any recipe, besides using the best ingredients, one of the keys to success is patience.
-It may not be an ingredient as such, but it’s essential to bear it in mind.
-And for a good leche merengada, patience is vital, both while heating the milk and while allowing it to rest.
-You’ll notice how much the infusion gains in flavour and aroma.
+As with any recipe, in addition to using the best ingredients, one of the keys to a good result is patience.
+It's not an ingredient as such, but it's very important to keep in mind.
+And when making good merengada milk, it's essential, both while cooking the milk and while letting it rest.
+You'll see how the infusion gains in flavor and aroma.

-Without further ado, here is the recipe for homemade leche merengada, an irresistible classic and wonderfully refreshing.
+Without further ado, here is the recipe for homemade merengada milk, an irresistible classic and one that's wonderfully refreshing.

 Ingredients

-• 1 litre whole milk (fresh if possible)
+- 1 liter of whole milk (fresh, if possible)

-1. Pour the milk into a saucepan with the cinnamon stick and lemon peel.
+- Put the milk in a saucepan with the cinnamon stick and lemon peel.

-2. Heat gently until it just begins to boil.
+- Heat over low heat until it starts to boil.

-5. Once the milk is thoroughly chilled, strain it to remove the cinnamon stick, lemon peel and any impurities.
-Return it to the fridge.
+- When the milk is very cold, strain it to remove the cinnamon stick, lemon peel, and any impurities there may be.
+Put it back in the fridge.

-7. Fold the whipped egg whites into the cold milk gradually using gentle folding movements.
+- Fold the whipped egg whites into the cold milk.
+Do this little by little and with gentle folding motions.

-8. Serve the leche merengada well chilled in glasses or goblets and dust with a little ground cinnamon.
+- Serve the merengada milk very cold in glasses or cups and sprinkle a little ground cinnamon on top.
 Enjoy every sip!

 Comments